 Barnes, Delton lift K-State to sloppy 21-17 win over Kansas

+“They recognize there were things that could have been done that wouldn’t have necessarily kept it a close ballgame,” Wildcats coach Bill Snyder said of his players, “but to get the win when they’re in the jaws of defeat, so to speak, it was significant for them.
+It was important.”

-The Wildcats (4-6, 2-5 Big 12) trailed 17-14 when they got the ball back with 5:02 to go, and Barnes converted a fourth-and-2 with a hard, hurdling run.
+Kansas State (4-6, 2-5 Big 12) trailed 17-14 when it got the ball back with 5:02 to go, and Barnes converted fourth-and-2 with a hard, hurdling run.
 Delton then connected with Dalton Schoen for 28 yards before taking a quarterback draw for a touchdown with 2:46 to go.

 The Jayhawks (3-7, 1-6) reached the Kansas State 32 as they tried to answer, but Peyton Bender had the ball inexplicably pop from his hands while trying to pass with 20 seconds left to end the game.